maxschmaltz/Course-LLM-based-Assistants/_sources/infos/formats/pitches.md

 A pitch is an informal presentation, so it doesn't have any particular rules.
 The presentation is of a free format as long as the main points (see in [preparation](#preparation)) are covered.
 A video or a live demonstration is highly encouraged yet not required.
 Other than that, there are only a few rules to stick to:

 * Each of the contractors should speak more or less the equal amount of time.
-* Each of the board member should have at least one question, and the board together should have not less than 5.
+* Each of the board member should have at least two questions.
 * The questions to the contractors should concern only the product and product-related topics; it is however **okay** to ask questions about usage / behavior etc. of the product in unexpected settings.
 * It is **totally fine** for the contractors to suggest improvised workarounds and improvements.